natelandau/valentina/user_guide.md

 ### During Gameplay

 -   **Roll Dice**: Use `/roll` for various types of rolls, including stats, traits, macros, D10s, or arbitrary dice.
--   **Create Chronicle NPCs**: As you meet an important NPC, take a note of them with `/chronicle npc create`.
+-   **Create Campaign NPCs**: As you meet an important NPC, take a note of them with `/campaign npc create`.
--   **Add Chronicle Notes**: Keep track of important information by creating notes during gameplay with `/chronicle note create`.
+-   **Add Campaign Notes**: Keep track of important information by creating notes during gameplay with `/campaign note create`.

 ### After Gameplay

 -   Add or spend experience points using `/xp`.
 -   Unclaim your character using `/character unclaim`.

-## 5. CHRONICLES
+## 5. CAMPAIGNS

-Chronicles are the backbone of your role-playing adventure in Valentina Noir.
+Campaigns are the backbone of your role-playing adventure in Valentina Noir.
 They span across multiple gaming sessions and help in organizing the story, keeping track of characters and events, and providing a cohesive narrative structure.
 Regularly updating chapters and making use of NPCs and notes ensures that information is not lost in between gaming sessions.

-### Creating and Managing Chronicles
+### Creating and Managing Campaigns

--   **Creating**: Use `/chronicle create` to create a new chronicle, setting the foundation for your campaign.
+-   **Creating**: Use `/campaign create` to create a new campaign, setting the foundation for your campaign.
--   **Setting Active**: Use `/chronicle set_active` to set a chronicle as active, allowing you to add chapters, NPCs, and notes to it.
+-   **Setting Active**: Use `/campaign set_active` to set a campaign as active, allowing you to add chapters, NPCs, and notes to it.

 ### During Gameplay

 -   **Creating NPCs**: NPCs are vital to enriching the story.
-Create them during gameplay using `/chronicle npc create`.
+Create them during gameplay using `/campaign npc create`.
--   **Adding Notes**: Keep track of important information by creating notes during gameplay with `/chronicle note create`.
+-   **Adding Notes**: Keep track of important information by creating notes during gameplay with `/campaign note create`.

 ### After Gameplay

--   **Updating Chapters**: After each gameplay session, update the chapters using `/chronicle chapter create`.
+-   **Updating Chapters**: After each gameplay session, update the chapters using `/campaign chapter create`.
 This helps in maintaining the continuity and progression of the story.
--   **Viewing**: Use commands like `/chronicle list`, `/chronicle view`, `/chronicle chapter list`, and `/chronicle npc list` to view and manage the chronicles, chapters, NPCs, and notes.
+-   **Viewing**: Use commands like `/campaign list`, `/campaign view`, `/campaign chapter list`, and `/campaign npc list` to view and manage the campaigns, chapters, NPCs, and notes.

 ## 6. STORYTELLER COMMANDS